 Now that you have fitted your magazines and medical gear, we need to find places to attach everything else.

-Knife – everyone knows that you can’t go without a knife.
-Whether it be an inconspicuous folding knife or a big old fighting knife, there’s always gotta be a knife.
-Where-ever you decide to place your knife (or multitool for that matter), always make sure that it is easily and rapidly accessible.
+- Knife – everyone knows that you can’t go without a knife.
+Whether it be an inconspicuous folding knife/multitool or a big old fighting knife, there’s always gotta be a knife.
+Where-ever you decide to place it, always make sure that it is easily and rapidly accessible.
 This may be lifesaving in certain scenarios, such as cutting yourself or a bystander free from a seat belt.

 But What About the Dump Pouch, Do You Really Need One?